 - Further evaluation for less common causes of hypoglycemia, such as tumors that make insulin

 If left untreated, hypoglycemia can get worse and cause confusion, clumsiness, or fainting.
 Severe hypoglycemia can lead to seizures, coma, and even death.

 How can I prevent hypoglycemia?

-If you have diabetes, your treatment plan should match the dose and timing of medication to your usual schedule of meals and activities.
+If you have diabetes, your treatment plan should match the dose and timing of medicine to your usual schedule of meals and activities.
 Mismatches can result in hypoglycemia.
-For example, taking a dose of insulin — or other medication that increases insulin levels — and then skipping a meal could result in hypoglycemia.
+For example, taking a dose of insulin—or other medicine that increases insulin levels—and then skipping a meal could result in hypoglycemia.

 To help prevent hypoglycemia, people with diabetes should always consider the following:

-Diabetes medications.
-Your health care provider can explain which diabetes medications can cause hypoglycemia and explain how and when to take medications.
-For good diabetes management, take your diabetes medications in the recommended doses at the recommended times.
-In some cases, health care providers may suggest learning how to adjust medications to match changes in your schedule or routine.
+Diabetes medicines.
+Your healthcare provider can explain which diabetes medicines can cause hypoglycemia and explain how and when to take medicines.
+For good diabetes management, take your diabetes medicines in the recommended doses at the recommended times.
+In some cases, healthcare providers may suggest learning how to adjust medicines to match changes in your schedule or routine.